mergemamba/support/README.md

 # Merge Mamba Support

 Something broken?
 Need help?
 Got a suggestion?
 You can get in touch me directly at [henry@mergemamba.com](mailto:henry@mergemamba.com).
-Alternatively you can use the [issues tab in this repo](https://github.com/mergemamba/support/issues) to raise and track issues relating to Merge Mamba.
+Alternatively you can use the [issues tab in this repo](https://github.com/mergemamba/support/issues) to raise and track issues relating to Merge Mamba

+## Statuspage

+[See our statuspage](https://statuspage.mergemamba.com) for information about ongoing incidents.
+If you think there's a problem that we're not aware of, [please let me know](mailto:henry@mergemamba.com).

 ## Bug Reports